NJ Personal Preference Program (PPP) Explained

 Overview of New Jersey's Personal Preference Program

-The Personal Preference Program (PPP) in New Jersey is a Medicaid waiver that addresses the unique needs and preferences of the state's elderly and disabled population.
+The Personal Preference Program (PPP) offers an alternative way for NJ FamilyCare Plan A members who qualify for the Personal Care Assistant (PCA) services benefit to remain in their homes and active in their communities.
+NJ FamilyCare Plan A is a part of New Jersey's Medicaid program designed to provide health coverage to various groups of residents in the state.
 Established to promote independence and self-direction, the PPP provides financial assistance to Medicaid-qualified individuals, empowering them to choose their care and support services.

 Eligibility Requirements for New Jersey's Personal Preference Program